shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Looks like rain.”

-Gra gathered some supplies for the trip, and let the kobolds know that they will be going on a long trip.
+Gra gathered some supplies for the trip, and let the kobolds know that they would be going on a long trip.
 He put the kobold chieftain in charge, with Sylla as second-in-command.
 Sui and Gale accompanied him when he left for the tavern.

-It was pouring rain and lightning as Gra and Sui trekked through the night.
+It was pouring rain and lightning as Gra, Sui, and Gale trekked through the night.

 “Can’t this wait until morning?”
 Sui complained, running behind Gra.